meysamraz/clothing-search-by-color-data-collector-and-web-deployment/README.md

     *   Enhance the user interface and interactivity to address Streamlit's limitations.

     *   Explore advanced image analysis techniques to extract more detailed clothing attributes.

+### Project Protection:
+To protect the project's integrity, the code and dataframes are not shared on this public GitHub repository.
+If you'd like more information or have questions, please feel free to contact me via email.
+I'm always happy to discuss the project in more detail and collaborate on potential opportunities.